Invoice Factoring Lets You Safely Offer Net 30-90 Day Selling Terms

 Visit our previous article, “How Invoice Factoring Impacts Customer Relations,” to learn more about the benefits for your customers.

-To qualify for invoice factoring solutions, we require 8 Main Criteria for approval.
+We require 8 Main Criteria for approval to qualify for invoice factoring solutions.
 Most importantly, we assess your customer’s credit, the account debtor.
 Bankers Factoring provides an outsourced credit department to eliminate the burden of qualifying your customers.

 We recommend the following 3-step process to acquire customers with extended payment terms: